ScriptedBits/Ctrl-Alt-Destruct/README.md

 - 📧 Email:
 - 📬 DM: [@ Network232] on X.com

-Drop us a line with your preferred version (box set or online), and we’ll hook you up with pricing and details.
+Drop us a line with your preferred version (box set or online), Box set $40.00usd  / Online version $25.00.
 Stay tuned for a proper store page coming soon!

 ## 📸 Screenshots